emily-emily/kalman-filter-scene-graph/Report.md

 - It can draw rough bounding boxes around objects, though they are often not very accurate.
 - It does not identify all objects in the image, though perhaps a more refined prompt could extract more objects.
-- Relationships between objects are sometimes correctly identified but don’t always make sense (eg. “cabinet on counter”, when the cabinet is clearly under the counter).
+- Relationships between objects are sometimes correctly identified but don’t always make sense (eg. "cabinet on counter", when the cabinet is clearly under the counter).
+- Relationships are not consistent (eg. "counter adjacent to counter" and "counter touching counter" in frames 1 and 2).

 DSGG